At first sight, Survey Club looks like a great way to make some extra money by taking online surveys.

-If it was a great list of survey panel you would get with a lot of in-depth information to help you find the best sites for you, it could maybe be useful – that is in my opinion however not the case on Survey Club.
+If it was a great list of survey panels you would get with a lot of in-depth information to help you find the best sites for you, it could maybe be useful – that is in my opinion however not the case on Survey Club.

 It is, first of all, not a very long list of available survey sites.
 Secondly, you do not get any in-depth information to help you find the best sites for you.

-In their defense I must say that most of the sites on the list I have seen are legit sites and there are some great sites recommended like for example Toluna and the exclusive survey panel PineCone Research.
+In their defense, I must say that most of the sites on the list I have seen are legit sites and there are some great sites recommended like for example Toluna and the exclusive survey panel PineCone Research.

 However, I also saw they advertised a site like Signature Surveys that I would NEVER recommend joining, as it in my opinion is just a waste of time.

-This makes it clear to me that it is not so much about providing high-quality and helpful info to the you and other users but about promoting what can earn them commissions.
+This makes it clear to me that it is not so much about providing high-quality and helpful info to you and other users but about promoting what can earn them commissions.

 I understand they need to pay for the cost of running the website etc. so I do not have a problem with them making money.

 But I think there should be more focus on providing more details and only recommending truly good and useful survey sites.

 So if you are new to paid survey sites, it will be difficult for you to spot which of their recommendations are worth it and which ones are not.